 If you have any questions regarding the RN Initial Registration Application process, please contact the Registration Coordinator at firstname.lastname@example.org

 Please review the R01 Registered Nurse Requirements Registration Policy prior to starting your application.

 To apply for an initial registration as an RN with the RNANT/NU for the 2022 membership year:

 - Complete the RN Initial Registration Application process online.

 - Identification – A copy of valid government (federal or territorial) issued photo ID.
 The ID must include photo, signature, and expiry date.
 Please scan both sides in color and email to email@example.com (Fax is not accepted for Photo ID’s)

-- Verification of registration request from your original jurisdiction (where you wrote your entry-to-practice exam) and all jurisdictions in which you are currently or formerly registered.
+- Verification of registration request from all jurisdictions in which you are currently or formerly registered.

 - Evidence of successfully passing an entry-to-practice exam accepted by the RNANT/NU (this requirement generally applies to new graduates only).

-- Recommendation form Graduate Nurse (a requirement for new graduates outside of the NT/NU, if not previously requested for a temporary certificate).
-This verification is requested directly to the RNANT/NU from the licensing body of the educational institution where an applicant completed their education program.
+- Recommendation form from your school of nursing (a requirement for new graduates, if not previously requested for a temporary certificate).
+This verification must be submitted directly to the RNANT/NU by the licensing body of the educational institution where an applicant completed their education program.

-Employer Reference: Form A1 Employer Reference and Form A2 Verification of Hours are both required for each employer.
-Two employer references are required, one from each of your two most recent employers in the past five years.
+Employer Reference: Form A1 Employer Reference is required from each of your two most recent employers.
+The Form A2 Evidence of Practice Hours is required from all employers from the past five years.